“No,” Jude groaned, staring furiously at his email app. “No, no, noo!”

 “You bet,” Gary said, and they headed off to the pretzel stand side-by-side.

-A 1998 aerial survey had accrued much new information about Kallifyos, including a rivulet down the central prominence suggesting fresh-water sources; a follow-up satellite scan ten years later showed geographical features consistent with an underground aquifer and cave system, and, more controversially, what some scholars interpreted as subterranean structures—tombs, perhaps, or buried foundations; various factors suggested that any such putative structures would most likely turn out to be of Bronze Age vintage.
+A 1998 aerial survey had accrued much new information about Kallifyos, including a rivulet down the central prominence suggesting fresh-water sources.
+Follow-up satellite scans ten years later showed geographical features consistent with an underground aquifer and cave system, and, more controversially, what some scholars interpreted as subterranean structures—tombs, perhaps, or buried foundations; various factors suggested that any such putative structures would most likely turn out to be of Bronze Age vintage.
 Aegean archaeologists, classists, and historians had reacted to the news with fascination and endless conjecture.
 Had a stray contingent of lyre-playing Cycladics drifted there, only to be lost, like their parent civilization, in the occluding mists of prehistory?
 Had the copper-seeking Minoans once placed a peak sanctuary on this remotest of elevations?
 Had the Mycenaeans, perhaps, built an outpost on Kallifyos, a vanguard of their coming assault on the horse-loving Anatolians to the east?
 What unique and enlightening forms of architecture, artifacts, and—dare one hope—recorded memory might lie waiting beneath the untouched soil of the forbidden isle?

 And now here he was, standing on a cliff’s edge over the very shores of Kallifyos, watching the helicopter that had brought them here vanish into the crystal-blue sky, while cerulean waves lapped the dark rockface below.
 Behind them the pine-and-yew-clad main prominence rose majestically, guarding the folding lands around it.
 A stiff, cool wind with just the right amount of spray whipped over them.
 Martin found it exhilarating and drew in a long, deep breath, enjoying the bracing welcome of the Aegean.